 Keep all glassware and dishes in a top shelving unit and out of reach.

 🧸 The Nursery

 Check that all the crib slates are no more than two and 3/8 inches apart.
-This ensures that your baby won't get any of their limbs or much worse their tiny little head stuck between the slates.
+This ensures that your baby won't get any limbs or much worse their tiny little head stuck between the slates.

 Install safety guards on all windows in the nursery.

 A baby's crib should always be kept free of soft objects, toys, pillows, loose bedding, and crib bumpers.
 This is to help prevent potential suffocation.

 Always position the crib as far away from windows, heaters, lamps, and wall decorations.